caseymacleod22/caseymacleod22.github.io/README.md

 ## Competitive Pokemon Library

-An app that allows you to search for Pokemon, and disaply any relevant information for that Pokemon.
+An app that allows you to search for Pokemon, and disaply any relevant information for that Pokemon regarding competitive battling.

 ## Technologies Used
 - HTML